ekatamel/nula_logistics/README.md

     Model is available at:
     https://dbdiagram.io/d/63e6bf94296d97641d801850

-API documentation:
+API

+API endpoints for the frontend are handled by specific entity controller (e.g. ProductController, WarehouseController).
+Routes for these endpoints are provided in api.php.

--   could be found in /storage/api-docs (api-docs.json or api-docs.yaml).
+API documentation could be found in `/storage/api-docs` (api-docs.json or api-docs.yaml).
 Generated using darkaonline/l5-swagger library

 ### Frontend